chrishasz/spgo/README.md

 More about SiteGo
 ===
-SiteGo is a SharePoint collaboration platform that enables you to simply and securely collaborate with partners, vendors and users outside your company.
+SiteGo is a content sharing solution for Office 365 that enables you to simply and securely collaborate with partners, vendors and users outside your company.
 You can learn more here: [https://www.sitego.co](https://www.sitego.co).